twojstaryzdomu/rsync/rsync.1.md

 If `--copy-links` is specified, then symlinks are "collapsed" by copying their referent, rather than the symlink.

+If `--update-links` is specified, then symlinks are recreated with the same target on the destination unless the existing destination file in the way of the symlink is newer or is a directory.
+Unlike `--links`, this option protects all more recent files on the destination from being replaced.
+It is possible to extend having an existing less recent directory on the destination replaced by a more recent symlink using `--allow-link-update-dir`.

 Rsync can also distinguish "safe" and "unsafe" symbolic links.
 An example where this might be used is a web site mirror that wishes to ensure that the